laastos/Estudio-Coursera-Vanderbilt-GenAISoftEngSp-ClaudeCode-ExpensesTrackingApp/README.md

 # ExpenseTracker - Personal Finance Management App

-A modern, professional NextJS expense tracking application that helps users manage their personal finances with multilingual and multicurrency support, featuring an intuitive interface and comprehensive analytics.
+A modern, professional NextJS expense tracking application that helps users manage their personal finances with multilingual and multicurrency support, featuring an innovative glass morphism design and comprehensive analytics.

 ## 🚀 Features